incisrdg/BB510-610_fall_2025/Week 1: Course overview, protein folding and the history of structural biology/ Week 1: Course overview, protein folding and the history of structural biology.md

 ## Summary
 Part 1:

-Protein folding is driven by physical and chemical forces and explained by thermodynamics: energy conservation (ΔU = Q − W), inct rease in entropy (ΔS > 0), and entropy approaching zero at absolute zero.
+Protein folding is driven by physical and chemical forces and explained by thermodynamics: energy conservation (ΔU = Q − W), increase in entropy (ΔS > 0), and entropy approaching zero at absolute zero.
 Folding is a spontaneous, favorable process that nature performs efficiently, though it remains a challenge for prediction.
 Proteins have internal degrees of freedom (3N–6), including bond stretching, angle rotation, and torsional rotation, with some constraints.

 Part 2: